Effect of Inversion Asymmetry on Bilayer Graphene's Superconducting and Exciton Condensates: Mean field theory for superconductivity and exciton condensation

+By comparing the results obtained using the three different approximations to highly accurate diffusion quantum Monte Carlo (DQMC) results Neilson {\it et. al.} in Ref.~\cite{PhysRevB.89.060502} showed that the SS approximation is the most accurate.
+In addition, they showed that when the interaction parameter $r_s$ is larger than 3, the SS and US approximations return almost undistinguishable results.
+For gapless bilayer graphene we have that $r_s>3$ corresponds to densities $n<7\times 10^{12} {\rm cm}^{-2}$.
+The bands flatten for a nonzero band-gap $m$; therefore, for fixed density, $r_s$ increases.
+As a consequence, as long as $n<7\times 10^{12} {\rm cm}^{-2}$ the US approximation should be used to estimate the size of the exciton condensate order parameter $\Delta^\perp$, for all values of the gap $m$.
+In the remainder, we consider densities only up to $10^{12} {\rm cm}^{-2}$, well within the range of validity of the unscreened approximation.
+To take into account the screening effects of the nearby gates we use a fairly large value of the dielectric constant setting $\epsilon=10$.

-The results for the exciton gap with Coulomb inter-layer interactions are plotted in Fig.~\ref{fig:DtJ2EC} a) as a function of $m$ and $n$ for double bilayer graphene.
+The results for the exciton gap with Coulomb inter-layer interactions are plotted in Fig.~\ref{fig:DtJ2EC} (a) as a function of $m$ and $n$ for double bilayer graphene.
 We take the Fermi energy $E_F \sim 3 - 35 $ meV at $m=0$ which corresponds to the densities $n= 0.1-1 \times 10^{12}$ cm$^{-2}$ and $d=1 nm$.
-At $m=0$, the exciton gap is expected to decrease as a function of the density $n$ (not visible due to the scale in Fig.~\ref{fig:DtJ2EC} a).
-This is the combined effect of a weaker coupling constant $\kappa$ value and the exponential suppression in Eq.~\ref{eq:excitongap}.
+At $m=0$, the exciton gap is expected to decrease as a function of the density $n$ (not visible due to the scale in Fig.~\ref{fig:DtJ2EC} (a).

-Fig.~\ref{fig:DtJ2EC} a) indicates an optimal value of $n$ and $m$ where the exciton gap is maximized.
-This behavior can be understood by studying the low and high $n$ limits for $m$ in Eq.~\ref{eq:excitongap} At low densities, electrons reside in flat-band regions with access to a large density of states, resulting in a sudden increase in the exciton gap.
+Fig.~\ref{fig:DtJ2EC} (a) indicates that the exciton gap is maximized for an optimal value of $n$ and $m$, indicated by the white dotted line.
+This behavior can be understood by studying the low and high $n$ limits for $m$ in Eq.~\ref{eq:excitongap}.
+At low densities, electrons reside in flat-band regions with access to a large density of states, resulting in a sudden increase in the exciton gap.
 At large densities, the exponential term in Eq.~\ref{eq:excitongap} dominates, thereby reducing the exciton gap sharply.
-At intermediate values of the density $n$, these opposite trends conspire to produce a density-dependent local maximum value of the exciton gap.
+At intermediate values of the density $n$, these trends conspire to produce a density-dependent local maximum value of the exciton gap.
 This analysis indicates an optimal value of displacement fields to search for exciton condensates in biased bilayer graphene.